ManInWeb3/flashbots-builders-iac/README.md

 # Terraform Workspaces for Flashbots Builder Instances

-This repository contains Terraform workspaces for deploying [Flashbots Builder releases](https://github.com/ManInWeb3/flashbots-builder/releases) as AWS EC2 instances.
+This repository is dedicated to managing the infrastructure and deployment of [Flashbots Builder releases](https://github.com/ManInWeb3/flashbots-builder/releases) instances on AWS.
+It is primarily used for automation, configuration, and provisioning of resources required to run Flashbots Builder software.

 ## Release and Deployment Architecture
 ![Release and Deployment Architecture Diagram](.resources/architecture_diagram.png)